pacejackson/baseplate-cookiecutter/baseplate_cookiecutter/{{cookiecutter.project_slug}}/README.md

 {% if cookiecutter.framework == "thrift": -%}
 The thrift compiler also generates a CLI client for your service.
-To use it, start your server as describe above then run the `test-client` script in this directory.
+To use it, start your server as described above then run the `test-client` script in this directory.

     $ ./test-client is_healthy